 The provisions in the draft require those who are issuing and trading crypto assets (including asset-referenced tokens and e-money tokens) to ensure transparency and disclosure.
 As such, consumers would be better informed about risks, costs and charges related to cryptocurrencies.
 In addition, the draft includes measures against market manipulation and to prevent money laundering, terrorist financing and other criminal activities.

 Crypto service providers need to have a well-designed AML compliance programme to adhere to all existing and emerging regulations.
 This should be a well-balanced combination of compliance personal and technology.
 Having an in-house compliance team may be feasible only for large financial institutions.
 However, this is usually very expensive and impractical for smaller firms.
 They would have to rely more on highly intelligent process automation tools and platforms to sift out illegitimate transactions from large data sets.

 Through collective intelligence and continual learning, our AML solution provides a novel means of identifying money laundering.
 Financial institutions will be able to capture shifting customer behaviour and stop bad actors with high accuracy and speed using this advanced machine learning approach, enhancing returns and risk coverage.

-It detects suspicious cases and prioritises notifications with high accuracy without requiring any personal information.
-We use this technique to successfully combat money laundering related to cryptocurrencies.
-Our solution can be scaled to cover any type of typologies spanning products, places, tactics, and predicate crime for the purpose of locating cryptocurrency-related funds.
+It detects suspicious cases and prioritises high-accuracy notifications without requiring personal information.
+We use this technique to combat money laundering related to cryptocurrencies successfully.
+Our solution can be scaled to cover any typologies spanning products, places, tactics, and predicate crime for the purpose of locating cryptocurrency-related funds.